Table of Contents

-The tool factors in not only the number of keywords you’re ranking for but also how often the keyword is searched every month and your blog’s position on organic search.
+The tool factors in the number of keywords you’re ranking for, how often the keyword is searched every month, and your blog’s position on organic search.

-This way, you receive additional information about how authoritative your site is, in case you haven’t figured out yet.
+This way, you receive additional information about your site’s authority, in case you haven’t figured out yet.

-You should be aware of the power building links brings to the table especially with regard to SEO.
+You should be aware of the power building links brings to the table, especially regarding SEO.